Third party billing

-A third party billing authorization must be provided to the office handling third party billing for the campus the student is attending prior to the first student billing due date.
+A third party billing authorization must be provided to the office handling third party billing for the campus the student is attending.
 It may be a letter on official letterhead, purchase order, or voucher.
 Any restrictions or contingencies on the authorization are unacceptable.
 For instance, if you require grade or transcript review before paying, the University will not authorize third party billing.
 In such cases, the student must pay the original bill and be reimbursed by you.

 The authorization should include the following information:

 - Sponsored student's name and University of Minnesota student identification number;

 - Type of charges the sponsor will pay, such as tuition, mandatory fees, optional fees, health insurance, on-campus housing, and parking;